Lachtan9K/spselit-javascript/02-HelloWorld.md

 ## Console

-Console is accessible through all scripts via `Console` and can be used to print out text or text value of variables.
+Console is accessible through all scripts via `console` and can be used to print out text or text value of variables.

-To print out something from console we can use `log` function.
+To print out something from console we can use `log()` function.
 This one is used most of the time.

-Other options are functions like `error` or `warn` but there are used specifically for informing that there is some problem.
+Other options are functions like `error()` or `warn()` but there are used specifically for informing that there is some problem.

 ### Examples